FredHutch/who-is-who/README.md

 ---
 ```

-In this case, the "tags" include keywords about the data types, analysis approaches, tools and platforms you use in your work.
-The "categories" include keywords about what kind of role you're interested in playing if another researcher were to contact you.
+In this case, the "tags" are rendered on the site as "Keywords" and include keywords about the data types, analysis approaches, tools and platforms you use in your work.
+The "categories" are rendered on teh site as "Roles" and include keywords about what kind of role you're interested in playing if another researcher were to contact you.